oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

     ![](./images/cr-run-page.png " ")

 ## Summary

-You now know how to create interactive grid ,smart filters and Content row report.
+You now know how to create interactive grid ,smart filters and Content row pages.
 You may now **proceed to the next lab**.

 ## Acknowledgments